John-Abbott-College/6A6-Notes/labs/Lab3.md

 ## Exercise 4 - Reading an embedded file

+1. Create a text file and save it as  `Files/InfoText.txt`, we will use it as an embedded file.

+2. You can write a short description of the app or have Chat Gpt write some text.

-1. The`InfoPage.xaml`will serve as a placeholder for a static text contained in the `Files/InfoText.txt` file
+3. The`Info.xaml`will serve as a placeholder for a static text contained in this file

-3. Open your `MSBuild` file and add the file as an `EmbeddedResource`
+4. Open your `MSBuild` file (`.csproj` file, you can open by double clicking the name of the project and add the file as an `EmbeddedResource`

-4. Implement the private method `LoadFile()`, open the embedded file and
+5. Implement the private method `LoadFile()`, open the embedded file and

    > Hint: Use the `Assembly.GetExecutingAssembly().GetManifestResourceNames()` and `GetManifestResourceStream()` methods.

-5. Using a `StreamReader`, read the content of the file
+6. Using a `StreamReader`, read the content of the file

-6. Set the `FileEditor.Text` to the content of the file.
+7. Set the `FileEditor.Text` to the content of the file.

+8. Call the method in the constructor of the `Info` page

-7. Display its content in the Editor
+9. Display its content in the Editor